-- You and/or spouse elects to contribute to Seniors Special Fund?
+- ITEMIZE Voluntary Contributions.
+(Supported by the Voluntary Contributions Worksheet.)
+Your contributions are entered on the 2-screen worksheet as follows: - You and/or spouse elects to contribute to Seniors Special Fund?
 This fund provides services and advocacy for seniors.
 Anyone who claims the seniors' exemption credit on line 9 can contribute any even dollar amount up to the amount of his or her exemption.
-Accordingly, your entries are rounded to even dollar amounts and limited to no more than \$140 for each spouse for 2022, and are zeroed for any spouse who does not claim a senior exemption on line 9. - 400 CA Seniors Special Fund. (auto-calc) Computed as the sum of the above two entries for you and spouse.
-This total is not shown on the screen because of space limitations, but appears on all printouts of Form 540 and is used in the calculations.

-Contributions to the remaining funds can be made in any whole dollar amounts.
+Accordingly, your entries are rounded to even dollar amounts and limited to no more than \$149 for each spouse for 2024, and are zeroed for any spouse who does not claim a senior exemption on line 9. - 400 CA Seniors Special Fund. (auto-calc) Computed as the sum of the above two entries for you and spouse.
+This total is not shown on the screen because of space limitations, but appears on all print-outs of Form 540 and is used in the calculations. - Contributions to all other funds can be made in any whole dollar amounts.
 Your contributions will increase the tax you owe (or decrease your refund) by the amount of the contribution.
-(For more detail on any of these funds, see Voluntary Contribution Fund Descriptions on page 24 of the 2022 Personal Income Tax Booklet.

-- 401 Alzheimer's Disease and Related Dementia Fund.
+(For more detail on any of these funds, see Voluntary Contribution Fund Descriptions on page 27 of the 2024 Personal Income Tax Booklet. - 401 Alzheimer's Disease and Related Dementia Fund.
 For researching the cause, cure, and treatment of Alzheimer's disease and related disorders. - 403 Rare and Endangered Species Preservation Program.
 For the conservation of endangered and rare fish, wildlife, and plants. - 405 CA Breast Cancer Research Fund.
 To fund programs for the cure, screening, and treatment of breast cancer. - 406 CA Firefighters' Memorial Fund.
 For the construction of a memorial to California firefighters at the state capitol. - 407 Emergency Food for Families Fund.
 To help local food banks feed hungry people in California. - 408 CA Peace Officer Memorial Foundation Fund.
-To maintain and annually update a memorial on State Capitol grounds. - 410 CA Seα Otter Fund.
+To maintain and annually update a memorial on State Capitol grounds. - 410 CA Sea Otter Fund.
 To fund research and programs related to the near-shore ecosystem and increased investigation, prevention, and enforcement of sea otter protection. - 413 CA Cancer Research Fund.
-To fund research on the causes, detection, and prevention of cancer and to expand various education programs. - 422 School Supplies for Homeless Children Fund.
+To fund research on the causes, detection, and prevention of cancer and to expand various education programs.

+- 422 School Supplies for Homeless Children Fund.
 To provide school supplies and health products to homeless children. - 423 State Parks Protection Fund/Parks Pass Purchase.
-To protect and preserve California's state parks and help fund the Vehicle Day Use Annual Pass.

-- 424 Protect Our Coast and Oceans Fund.
+To protect and preserve California's state parks and help fund the Vehicle Day Use Annual Pass. - 424 Protect Our Coast and Oceans Fund.
 For grants and programs that preserve, protect, or enhance coastal resources and promote coastal and marine educational activities for underserved communities. - 425 Keep Arts in Schools Fund.
 For grants for administering arts programs in preschool through 12th grade. - 431 Prevention of Animal Homelessness and Cruelty Fund.
 To support programs to prevent and eliminate animal homelessness and cruelty, research to explore new methods, and prosecution of animal cruelty and neglect. - 438 California Senior Citizen Advocacy Fund.
 To conduct the sessions of the California Senior Legislature and support its ongoing activities on behalf of older people. - 439 Native California Wildlife Rehabilitation Fund.
-To support the recovery and rehabilitation of native wildlife and conservation education. - 440 Rape Backlog Kit Fund.
-For DNA testing in the processing of rape kits. - 441 Organ and Tissue Donor Registry Fund.
-To fund the Donate Life California Organ and Tissue Registrar for maintaining the registry. - 442 National Alliance on Mental Illness Fund.
-To fund the Crisis Intervention Team Program for training peace officers to deal with people with mental illness. - 444 Suicide Prevention Fund.
-To fund crisis center programs for suicide prevention. - 110 Total contributions. (auto-calc) Computed as the sum of contributions for contribution codes 400 through 444.
+To support the recovery and rehabilitation of native wildlife and conservation education. - 445 Mental Health Crisis Prevention Fund.
+To fund the Crisis Intervention Team Program for training peace officers to deal with people with mental illness. - 447 California ALS Research Network Fund.
+To support collaboration of clinicians, scientists, and academic and industry research organizations relating to ALS. - 110 Total contributions. (auto-calc) When you return from the worksheet, this line is computed as the sum of contributions for codes 400 through 447.